dustinpfister/blog_posts/_posts/js-javascript-throw.md

 ## 4 - Conclusion

 So the javaScript throw statement is what is used in javaScript to throw a custom user define error.
 However it is just one thing that comes to mind when it comes to creating and working with user defined errors.
 There is not just creating error objects after all, but also how to go about handling them.
 The javaScript try and catch blocks can be used as a way to define some code that will run in the event that a user define error happens.
+However there is not always just working with the try catch statement directly, as another option is to use some kind of promise library such as bluebrid, or even native Promise objects now that are ways of going about abstracting that away.